dapr/docs/howto/setup-state-store/setup-postgresql.md

 ## Create a Dapr component

-Create a file called `postgres.yaml`, and paste the following.
+Create a file called `postgres.yaml`, and paste the following and replace the `<CONNECTION STRING>` value with your connection string.
 If you want to also configure PostgreSQL to store actors, add the `actorStateStore` configuration element shown below.

 ```yaml
 apiVersion: dapr.io/v1alpha1